What you need to know

-• Stagger your sends so you can handle the replies.
-Don't send 1,000 messages on a Monday morning with one person on the phone.
+- Stagger your sends so you can handle the replies.
+Do not send 1,000 messages on a Monday morning with one person on the phone.

 Open your CRM.
 Look at leads from 12, 18, 24 months ago that never converted.
-Past quote requests, old enquiries, demo no-shows, customers who haven't bought again.
+Past quote requests, old enquiries, demo no-shows, customers who have not bought again.
 Most businesses have hundreds, sometimes thousands, of these contacts sitting dormant.

 You already paid to acquire every one of them.
 Whatever ad spend, referral fee, or marketing campaign brought them in is sunk cost.
-They're effectively free to talk to again.
+They are effectively free to talk to again.
 And yet most businesses never do.

 The instinct is to email cold leads.
-The data on it is bleak: typical email open rates for cold reactivation campaigns are 15–25%, and click-through rates are 1–3%.
+The data on it is bleak: typical email open rates for cold reactivation campaigns are 15 to 25%, and click-through rates are 1 to 3%.
 By the time you account for inbox sorting (Promotions tab on Gmail, Focused vs Other on Outlook), most reactivation emails are read by no-one.

 Worse, repeated cold emails to past leads damage your sender reputation.
 Hit too many old addresses with low engagement and your future emails to actual customers start landing in spam.